astronomer/airflow-guides/guides/data-quality.md

 - "MY_TEXT_COL" has at least 10 distinct values
 - "MY_NUM_COL" has a minimum value between 90 and 110
 - `example_table` has at least 1000 rows
-- The sum of all rows in "MY_COL_1" is less than the sum of all rows in "MY_COL_2"
+- The the value in each row of "MY_COL_1" plus the value of the same row in "MY_COL_2" is equal to 100
 - "MY_COL_3" only contains the values `val1`, `val2`, `val3` and `val4`

+### SQL Check Operators

+The example DAG below consists of 3 tasks:

+- First the `SQLColumnCheckOperator` is used to perform checks on several columns in the target table.
+- Afterwards two `SQLTableCheckOperator`s perform one check each that involves several columns or the whole table respectively.
+- Lastly the `SQLCheckOperator` is used to make sure a categorical variable is set to one of 4 options.

 While this example shows all the checks being written within the python file defining the DAG, of course it is possible to modularize commonly used checks and SQL statements in separate files (for Astro CLI users, those files can be put into the `/include` directory).